 6.1.4 Gateway

 A GW can connect various types of networks and provide interworking of signalling and media streams, such as interworking H.323 and SIP.
 It may also provide adaptation for media streams that have different characteristics e.g. codec format.
+A gateway allows telepresence and non-telepresence endpoints and other components residing in different networks (e.g. intra and inter operator networks, operator and enterprise networks, etc.) to have access to the same conference.

 …